SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Age_Gender_Detection.md

 ```

-### Use identified Face for Age and Gender Detection
+### Process Face detection Inference Results
+At this stage face detection Inference results will be available for further processing.
+Here, identified face will be clipped off and will be used for identifying age and gender in next request for inferencing.
 Clip the identified Faces and send inference request for identifying Age and Gender
 - Replace #TODO: Age and Gender Detection 6
 - Paste the following lines